Travel North - 13: Re-Opened Railways - Halcyon Days for the North York Moors & Wensleydale

 From time to time we see preserved steam and diesel locomotives in action on the Wensleydale Railway, almost as much as on the North Yorkshire Moors Railway.
 A regular visitor is NELPG's J72 0-6-0 65894 tank locomotive known affectionately as 'Joem'.
 Before being snapped up from British Railways' almost indecent haste to rid itself of steam locomotion in the 1960s.
 Larger steam locomotives have been, such as NELPG's Q6 0-8-0.
 Bigger still was preserved LNER A4 4464 'Bittern' in late May, 2014 (see picture below) fresh from a 'reunion' with other preserved LNER A4 4-6-2 Pacifics 4468 'Mallard', 4496 'Dwight D Eisenhower' (originally 'Golden Shuttle'), 4489 'Dominion of Canada' (orig.
 'Woodcock'), 4488 'Union of South Africa' and 4498 'Sir Nigel Gresley'.
 'Dominion of Canada' was brought from Canada and 'Dwight D Eisenhower' from the USA.
 When I saw them at Shildon just after storage they were in a parlous state with bits missing, rust an dirt.
 When they were returned months later they'd been cleaned up and partially restored (although not in running order).

-The WR has a permanent stud of preserved diesels of different classes and vintages.
+The Wensleydale Railway has its own stud of locomotives, diesels of different classes and vintages.
 See the link for further information.

-I have to inform you that the Weardale railway ceased operation.
+I have to inform you that the Weardale Railway has resumed operations.

 Not until November, 1843 was the Bishop Auckland and Weardale Railway opened from Shildon Junction (north-west of Darlington) to Crook, the first tentative step to bring the two mining districts together.
 The line was leased and worked by the Stockton & Darlington Railway.
 In 1845 the line was extended from Crook to Waskerley to give the Derwent Iron Company of Consett a connection.
 This section was first known as the Weardale Extension but later became the Wear & Derwent Junction Railway under a merger with the line from Stanhope to Consett.